Announcement: Open for normal business hours

 Our takeaways

-Nasal saline irrigation is an easy, affordable and accessible health intervention and is safe for almost all ages, including children as young as 2 years old.
-The use of a saline irrigation twice daily for 14 days during a Covid-19 infection is likely to reduce viral load and improve health outcomes.
+Nasal saline irrigation is easy, affordable and accessible and is safe for almost all ages, including children as young as 2 years old.
+The use of a saline irrigation twice daily for 14 days during a Covid-19 infection may reduce viral load and improve health outcomes.
 It may be more effective for unvaccinated individuals; further testing would be needed to determine exactly how effective nasal saline irrigation is for vaccinated individuals.
-However, we don't think it could hurt for anyone to use a neti pot while sick.
+Always use distilled water in your neti pot and adhere to the instructions provided by the manufacturer.

 Click the "read" button to view the full text of the study.